 Shark FLEX DuoClean

-Our fourth and final vacuum from Shark on this list is the FLEX stick vacuum.
-The first thing that we noticed about this model is the fact that it was very easy to store since it could stand freely.
+Our last and final vacuum from Shark on this list is the FLEX stick vacuum.
+The first thing that we noticed about this model is that it was very easy to store since it could stand freely.

-It also comes with a sub-furniture wand that helps you easily clean under your sofa, oven, or even bed so you don’t have to spend your day moving everything out of the way.
+It also comes with a sub-furniture wand that helps you easily clean under your sofa, oven, across low floors, or even under the bed, so you don’t have to spend your day moving everything out of the way.

 - Freestanding storage